Advertiser Disclosure

 If you’re an independent student, you'll need:

 In addition, married independent students will need to provide all the above information for their spouse too.
 If you’re a dependent student, meanwhile, you’ll need to gather all of the above for both yourself and your parents.
-That might mean up to 3 separate collections of documentation, so get started early.
+That might mean up to 3 separate collections of documentation to complete the FAFSA process and get college funding, so get started early.

 Here's a succinct introduction to guide you through the process of applying for financial aid via the FAFSA.
 Below, you'll find the essential steps required to complete your application effectively.